ChristophEnglisch/mac-os-keyboard-layout-on-windows/README.md

 # mac-os-keyboard-layout-on-windows
-With this settings you can change your default windows keyboard layout to mac.
-Not all shortcuts included, but a big part.
-Create issues for new shortcuts
+Powertoys mapping settings.
+I added a few daily use shortcuts, if you detect missing combinations, create issues and i will add those.
 ## Known Conflicts
 Remove language change setting https://www.digitalcitizen.life/keyboard-language-shortcut/

-## New Mapping
+## Powertoys download link
 [Download Powertoys](https://github.com/microsoft/PowerToys)

 ### Import Settings
-In this Repo you will see existing settings.
+The files from settings dir must be imported to following path, after an restart the new shortcuts are applied.
-You must import this to:
+You must import this into:
 ```
 $HOME\AppData\Local\Microsoft\PowerToys\Keyboard Manager
 ```